Payment for health services

 Contact your municipal authority and tell them about your need for help.
 The authority will then assess the types of services that are best-suited to meeting your needs.

-Information about which health and care services the municipalities are obliged to offer their inhabitants.
+Information about which health and care services the municipalities can offer to their inhabitants.

 Expenses for dental treatment for adults will not normally be refunded by the Norwegian state.